High Potency Fine

 Feeding of additional items

 It is not recommended to supplement with vitamins or other bird or animal food products.
-The feeding of additional foods should be limited to no more than 30% of the overall diet.
+The feeding of additional foods should be up to approximately 10% of the overall diet.
 Offer good quality vegetables and fruits in small quantities; dark yellow meaty or dark green leafy items such as sweet potatoes, carrots, pumpkin, winter squash, broccoli, parsley, spinach, mango or papaya are the most beneficial.

 [For birds with suspected iron-storage disease: Avoid citrus fruits, tomatoes, kiwi, strawberries and other foods containing vitamin C. Avoid grapes, currants, raisins, liver, red meat, egg yolk or dark green vegetables such as spinach, which may contain high levels of iron.]